Raoul Duke: In Thompson's writings

 Duke was also used so that Thompson could talk about himself – after a diving accident, Thompson had to spend some time in a decompression chamber, and wrote a letter signed "Raoul Duke" in which the pseudonym described the insanity of Thompson's condition in the chamber – holding up scrawled notes to the single glass window and ordering a television set to watch coverage of the Watergate hearings.
 The letter appeared in Rolling Stone in August 1973.

-In The Great Shark Hunt (a large selection of articles written by Thompson), Raoul Duke's name is the one that appears on several essays that were published in newspapers and magazines, including the "Police Chief", an article published by Scanlan's Monthly (June 1970) in which Duke is apparently an ex-police chief raging at the inadequate amount of real "weaponry" used by the police and advertised in the (presumably invented) Police Chief magazine.
+In The Great Shark Hunt (a large selection of articles written by Thompson), Raoul Duke's name appears on several essays that were published in newspapers and magazines, including the "Police Chief", an article published by Scanlan's Monthly (June 1970) in which Duke is apparently an ex-police chief raging at the inadequate amount of real "weaponry" used by the police and advertised in the (presumably invented) Police Chief magazine.
 It was signed "Raoul Duke (Master of Weaponry)".

 In Fear and Loathing on the Campaign Trail '72, Thompson describes Raoul Duke as a sports writer friend, one of the few journalists who can truly write objectively instead of merely talking about the concept of objectivity.
 In the same section, Thompson calls journalistic objectivity "a pompous contradiction in terms", and warns the reader not to look for it under his byline.

 Thompson is quoted in the 1978 documentary film Fear and Loathing in Gonzovision, "I'm never sure which one people want me to be [Thompson or Duke], and sometimes they conflict...
 I am living a normal life, but beside me is this myth, growing larger and getting more and more warped.
 When I get invited to universities to speak, I'm not sure who they're inviting, Duke or Thompson...
 I suppose that my plans are to figure out some new identity, kill off one life and start another."